MySecurityRepo/WebApp/README.md

 # WebApp
-This repository contains the source code of a web application i created recently (with the help of the AI).
+This repository contains the source code of a web application i created recently.

 The application is not in production anymore, otherwise i wouldn't share the code :)